mgedmin/restview/README.rst

 Usage: ``restview [options] filename-or-directory [...]``

--h, --help            show this help message and exit -l PORT, --listen=PORT
+-h, --help            show this help message and exit --version             show program's version number and exit -l PORT, --listen=PORT
                       listen on a given port (or interface:port, e.g.
                       \*:8080) [default: random port on localhost] -b, --browser         open a web browser [default: only if -l was not specified]
+-B, --no-browser      don't open a web browser
 -e COMMAND, --execute=COMMAND
-                      run a command to produce ReStructuredText -w FILENAME, --watch=FILENAME
+                      run a command to produce ReStructuredText on stdout -w FILENAME, --watch=FILENAME
                       reload the page when a file changes (use with --execute); can be specified multiple times